Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model: Introduction

 Ultracold neutrons (UCN) are free neutrons with kinetic energies below about 300 neV that experience total reflection under all angles of incidence from surfaces of suitable materials~\cite{Golub1991}.
 The UCN source at the Paul Scherrer Institute~\cite{Bison2020,Bison2022,Lauss2021scipost} is used for various fundamental particle physics experiments, such as the search for an electric dipole moment of the neutron~\cite{Abel2020,Ayres2021n2EDM} and a measurement of the free neutron lifetime~\cite{Auler2024tauspect}.

 The present work investigates the interaction between slow neutrons and individual deuterium molecules.
-This interaction, by its fundamental nature, has intrigued researchers from the early days of neutron physics~\cite{Schwinger1937,Hamermesh1939,Hamermesh1946} and remains highly topical until today in nuclear physics, for example, in the design of neutron sources~\cite{Zanini2022}.
+This interaction, by its fundamental nature, has intrigued researchers from the early days of neutron physics~\cite{Schwinger1937,Hamermesh1939,Hamermesh1946} and remains highly topical until today in nuclear physics, for example, in high precision measurements of the hadronic interaction~\cite{Grammer2015,Blyth2018} and in the design of neutron sources~\cite{Zanini2022,Dijulio2023}.
 It also has important practical implications for the non-standard operating conditions of the PSI UCN source when considerable D$_2$ vapor pressure is present above the solid D$_2$~\cite{Ries2016}, as UCN-D$_2$ scattering can lead to significant UCN losses via up-scattering - i.e. neutrons acquire large enough energies to leave the UCN energy range.

 In this work we tested the Young-Koppel model~\cite{YoungKoppel1964} that can be applied to describe the interaction between UCNs and H$_2$ or D$_2$ gases.
-It is the first time that the Young-Koppel model was tested over a wide temperature range from about 100\,K to above 300\,K.
+It is the first time that the Young-Koppel model was tested over a wide temperature range from about 100\,K to above 300\,K. The temperature dependence is its unique signature for distinguishing it from the monoatomic approximation.